laprinia/mozu/README.md

 ## 🏄🌒 mozu

-OpenGL real-time ray tracer based on the "Ray Tracing in One Weekend series".
+OpenGL real-time ray tracer using Compute Shaders.
+Based on the "Ray Tracing in One Weekend series".

 ### 📷Progress: